Join the Friends of Hawaii Charities email list to receive tournament and charity updates!

 |Twenty-three year old rookie Russell Henley captured his first PGA TOUR win at the Sony Open in Hawaii 2013 on Sunday, January 13!
 He also earned the winner's check of $1,008,000.
 (From left) Ray Stosik, Sony Open tournament director, Kiyoshi Shikano, senior vice president, Sony Corporation, Russell Henley and Corbett Kalama, president of Friends of Hawaii Charities.
 Photo by Ross Hamamura.|

 Each January, the Sony Open in Hawaii attracts 144 of the world's greatest golf professionals to the island of Oahu.
-The signature fundraising event for Friends of Hawaii Charities, the 2013 Sony Open in Hawaii kicked off January 7-13 at Waialae Country Club.
+The signature fundraising event for Friends of Hawaii Charities, the next Sony Open in Hawaii tees up January 6-12, 2014 at Waialae Country Club.

 Golf fans were able to experience the 2013 Sony Open in Augmented Reality by downloading the Sony Open SmartAR app “SonyOpenAR” on Google Play or Apple AppStore.